a-tabaza/genai_interview_questions/README.md

 This stage is much simpler than pretraining, as the model has already learned a lot about language, and now we just need to teach it about a specific task.
 All we need for this stage is the input data (prompts) and the labels (responses).

 #### Alignment:
-This stage is often the most cruical and complex stage, it requires the use of seperate reward models, the use of different learning paradigms such as Reinforcement Learning, and more.
+This stage is often the most crucial and complex stage, it requires the use of separate reward models, the use of different learning paradigms such as Reinforcement Learning, and more.

 This stage mainly aims to align the model's predictions with the human's preferences.
 This stage often interweaves with the fine-tuning stage.
 Essential reading for this stage is the [InstructGPT paper](https://arxiv.org/pdf/2203.02155), this paper introduced the concept of Reinforcement Learning from Human Feedback (RLHF) which uses [Proximal Policy Optimization](https://arxiv.org/pdf/1707.06347).